morxa/rosfed/README.md

 This repository contains scripts and configurations to generate ROS packages for Fedora.

+If you just want to install ROS, please go to the [ROS COPR](https://copr.fedorainfracloud.org/coprs/thofmann/ros/).

 ## The Generator

 The `rosfed.py` script works as follows: